-When We Say Promote Safety, What are We Actually Promoting
+When We Say Promote Safety, What Are We Actually Promoting

 Safety promotion plays a crucial role in your aviation safety culture.
-So when we talk about promoting your SMS, we are really talking about how to build safety culture in your organization.
+So when we talk about promoting your SMS, we are really talking about how to build a safety culture in your organization.

 By far, safety promotion is often the most neglected portion of SMS.
 One, promoting the safety program is difficult, and two, it is vastly underrepresented in most aviation compliance authorities’ requirements.